WOA-Project/MSM8994-8992-NT-ARM64-Drivers/README.md

 ## Installing manually

-### Packages
+### Drivers

 Refer to https://github.com/WOA-Project/MSM8994-8992-NT-ARM64-Drivers/wiki/Installing-drivers-manually.

 ### Notes

-- To install drivers, you'll need to follow the usual Dism procedure before first boot of the operating system.
-  ie: Dism /Image:DriveLetterOfOS /Add-Driver /Driver:PathToDeviceFolder\Pre-OOBE /Recurse
-  nointegritychecks and testsigning must be enabled in the OSLoader entry in BCD for the operating system
+- nointegritychecks and testsigning must be enabled in the BCD, otherwise, the OS won't boot.

 ### Hapanero